mel-fayne/elira_api/docs/CourseOntology.md

 <br/>

-- The table below shows the unit group distribution for the various Specialisations the system is predicting:
+- The table below shows the unit group distribution for the various Specialisations the system is predicting.
+- The columns will be filled with an aggregate of the student's marks in the various units as per their current semester.
+- The distribution is as follows:

 | No. | Specialisation               | Abbreviation | Unit Groupings                  |
 |-----|------------------------------|--------------|---------------------------------|